JANVI2411/Product-Detection/README.md

     I have trained the yolov4 model using the product dataset with 0.90 mAP.

     Dataset Preparation:
-    1. Created a txt file containing the coordinates of the bounding boxes for each image
+    1. Created "txt" files containing the coordinates of the bounding boxes for each image.
-    2. Txt file format : class mid_x mid_y width height \n class mid_x mid_y width height ... for n items
+    2. Txt file format : class mid_x mid_y width height \n class mid_x mid_y width height ... for n items/image.
     3. The bounding box should be normalized by Image's width and height.
     4. Created a configuration file with class=1 , as we are only interested at product/no_prodct detection.